 While a better clarity graded diamond might seem like the best choice, it isn’t worth the cost.
 A higher graded diamond will look identical to a lower graded diamond as long as they’re both eye-clean.
-For example, you can find diamonds like this beautiful SI2 that saves you almost 18% over this VS2 one.
+For example, you can find diamonds like this beautiful SI2 on Blue Nile that saves you almost 18% over this VS2 one.

 t can be tough to evaluate a diamond’s clarity, especially if you’ve never done it before.
 Having an expert who’s reviewed thousands of diamonds can help you determine if it’s eye-clean.
 Reach out to us if you want us to take a look at some diamonds for you.

 The shape and carat weight of your diamond impact what clarity grade is most likely to be eye-clean.
 Follow these guidelines to get the most value.